-Choose a contract job marketplace, such as Splice.co, which has a diverse range of consultants and freelancers.
+Choose a freelance job marketplace, such as Splice.co, which has a diverse range of consultants and freelancers.
 This will be extremely helpful in your quest to outsourcing a diverse team.
 You can also choose to remove yourself completely from the hiring process if you prefer.
 Then you can allow our awesome team of diverse recruiters to match you with the talent you need!
 (They’re pretty awesome too:) )

 7. Have a diverse interview panel

 This one’s pretty straight forward.
 With a diverse interview panel, you are more likely to hire a more diverse team of freelancers.

 8. Review your interview questions and assessments

 While conversational interviews are great, a more structured approach can help you to compare candidates more fairly.
 Ask the same set of questions in the same order to each candidate.
 This allows you to do a less biased comparative evaluation.

 If you’re not yet convinced, here are a few more stats.
 Companies that outsource diverse talent are 1.7 times more likely to be innovation leaders in their market, have 19% higher revenue, and are 70% more likely to capture a new market.

 “Companies that embrace diversity and inclusion in all aspects of their business statistically outperform their peers.”– Josh Bersin